IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ## Media stream account limits and billing

-By default, an Azure subscription may contain up to fifty media stream accounts.
-While there is no charge for a media stream accounts, resources within a media stream account are billed.
+By default, an Azure subscription may contain up to fifty media accounts.
+While there is no charge for a media accounts, resources within a media account are billed.